 Brendan Carr, MD

-- SENIOR FACULTY AND SYSTEM CHAIR | Emergency Medicine
+- PROFESSOR AND SYSTEM CHAIR | Emergency Medicine

-- SENIOR FACULTY | Population Health Science and Policy
+- PROFESSOR | Population Health Science and Policy

-In addition to his academic portfolio, over the last 8 years, Dr. Carr has been embedded within the U.S. Department of Health and Human Services during both the current and previous administrations to improve trauma and emergency care services at the national level, and included working with the Department of Veterans Affairs and the Department of Defense to integrate military and civilian health care response during disasters and public health emergencies.
+In addition to his academic portfolio, Dr. Carr served as Director of the Emergency Care Coordination Center and as Senior Advisor within the U.S. Department of Health and Human Services from 2012-2020.
+His federal portfolio focused on improving trauma and emergency care services at the national level, and included working with the Department of Veterans Affairs and the Department of Defense to integrate military and civilian health care response during disasters and public health emergencies.

 In the Fall of 2020, Dr.Carr was elected to the National Academy of Medicine (NAM).
 Election to the NAM is considered one of the highest honors in health and medicine, recognizing individuals who have demonstrated outstanding professional achievement and commitment to service.
 With their election, Mount Sinai has 25 faculty members in the NAM.